Summer overnight camp for girls ages 8-16

 During her time here, your daughter will:

-- Ride twice a day – typically once in a flats lesson and another in jumping (for those jumping)
+- Ride twice a day – typically once in a flat lesson and another in jumping (for those jumping)

 - Take one private or semi-private lesson each week